 Once they are always using the tray, then it can be given more of a deep clean.

 An interesting point, guinea pig urine stains the litter tray a lot.
 As long as the tray is clean then the staining isn’t that much of an issue.
-Your welcome to put newspaper down inside the tray in order to soak up the urine.
+You are welcome to put sheets of newspaper down inside the tray in order to soak up the urine.